BhumiTalwar/BhumiTalwar/README.md

 # Hi there, I'm Bhumi! 👋

-I am a C++ Developer currently focused on contributing to **LibreOffice**.
-I specialize in code modernization and software quality assurance.
+I'm a C++ Developer currently focused on contributing to **LibreOffice**.
+I have specialized in code modernization and software Engineering.

 ## 🛠️ My LibreOffice Contributions (GSoC 2026)